luchagomez/cashier/Readme.md

 ***TEST 9***

-*DESCRIPTION*: Verify the quantity of products and total price in the cart when 6 CF1 item are added.
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price in the cart when 6 CF1 item are added.

 *EXPECTED RESULT*:
  - The fractionPriceRule should be applied.